-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal

-1. Development applications

-- (a) the refusal of all or part of the development application; or - (b) the deemed refusal of the development application; or - (c) a provision of the development approval; or - (d) if a development permit was applied for-the decision to give a preliminary approval.

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election

-(if any) (if any)

-The applicant The assessment If the appeal is about 1 A concurrence agency that is

-manager a concurrence not a co-respondent

-agency's referral 2 If a chosen Assessment
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal 1.
+Development applications An appeal may be made against-(a) the refusal of all or part of the development application; or (b) the deemed refusal of the development application; or (c) a provision of the development approval; or (d) if a development permit was applied for-the decision to give a preliminary approval.
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) The applicant If the appeal is about The assessment 1 A concurrence agency that is manager a concurrence not a co-respondent 2 If a chosen Assessment agency's referral

-response-the manager is the respondent-

-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal concurrence agency the prescribed assessment manager 3 Any eligible advice agency for the application 4 Any eligible submitter for the application
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal response-the concurrence agency manager is the respondent- the prescribed assessment manager 3 Any eligible advice agency for the application 4 Any eligible submitter for the application